OK; from the title we're

 3. Hive off stuff into libraries.

-4. Absorb the lessons of programming development
+4. Absorb the lessons of programming development going on around

 6. Listen to your critics - particularly newbies.